-- Migrant workers shall enjoy treatment not less favourable than that which applies to nationals of the State of employment in respect of remuneration and: - (a) Other conditions of work, that is to say, overtime, hours of work, weekly rest, holidays with pay, safety, health, termination of the employment relationship and any other conditions of work which, according to national law and practice, are covered by these terms; - (b) Other terms of employment, that is to say, minimum age of employment, restriction on work and any other matters which, according to national law and practice, are considered a term of employment...
+1. Migrant workers shall enjoy treatment not less favourable than that which applies to nationals of the State of employment in respect of remuneration and:

+(a) Other conditions of work, that is to say, overtime, hours of work, weekly rest, holidays with pay, safety, health, termination of the employment relationship and any other conditions of work which, according to national law and practice, are covered by these terms;

+(b) Other terms of employment, that is to say, minimum age of employment, restriction on work and any other considered a term of employment..

-Article 26: ...
+Article 26:

-- (a) To take part in meetings and activities of trade unions and of any other associations established in accordance with law - (b) To join freely any trade union and any such association as aforesaid...; - (c) To seek the aid and assistance of any trade union and of any such association as aforesaid.
+(a) To take part in meetings and activities of trade unions and of any other associations established in accordance

+(b) To join freely any trade union and any such association as aforesaid...

+(c) To seek the aid and assistance of any trade union and of any such association as aforesaid.

-DOCUMENTED MIGRANT WORKERS
+DOCUMENTED MIGRANT WORKERS Article 40:

-Migrant workers and members of their families shall have the right to form associations and trade unions in the State of employment...
+1. Migrant workers and members of their families shall have the right to form associations and trade unions in the State of employment ...